nunuhara/xsystem4/src/tools/README.md

   rename any files with Japanese characters in their name before using these tools on them.
 * aindump only supports dumping to a single file, which can be quite large.
-* The `--inline-strings` option, which reads/writes strings directly into the disassembled bytecode, does not work correctly.

 Source Code
 -----------